-Considerations: population location within the watershed, distance to adjacent populations, probability of spread by water movement, rock, soil, equipment or vehicles, adjacent landowner complaint.
+Other considerations that may require landowner control at the discretion of the Program Coordinator: population location within the watershed, distance to adjacent populations, the probability of spread by water movement, rock, soil, equipment or vehicles, or adjacent landowner complaint.

 The presence of biological agents on a property does not relieve a landowner of control responsibilities.

-Giant knotweed, Fallopia sachalinensis

-Bohemian knotweed, Fallopia × bohemica

-Japanese knotweed, Fallopia japonica
+Giant knotweed, Fallopia sachalinensis, Bohemian knotweed, Fallopia × bohemica, Japanese knotweed, Fallopia japonica, & Himalayan knotweed Persicaria wallichii:

 Action level requiring landowner control: Identification and dominance at any level.

+Exceptions to required control may be allowed on a case by case basis at the discretion of the Program Coordinator when the landowner does not possess the means to treat a riparian or aquatic infestation, such as not possessing an aquatic endorsement on a Washington state pesticide license or not possessing the financial means to hire a private or professional contractor for the same purpose.

-Priority for control actions given to river riparian corridor and adjacent parcels where knotweed populations are a source for spread due to flooding.
+Priority for control actions given to river riparian corridors and adjacent parcels where knotweed populations are a source for spread due to flooding, or where lack of enforced control efforts would undermine ongoing programmatic efforts to eradicate knotweeds in targeted, high-priority areas.
+The latter especially includes situations when adjacent or upstream parcels have been previously treated, especially if the site is the most upstream known untreated knotweed infestation site.

-Cowlitz River from the confluence of Clear Fork of the Cowlitz River and the Muddy Fork of the Cowlitz River (approx. river mile 132) downstream to the confluence with Cowlitz County line (approx. river mile 26).
+Cowlitz River, from the headwaters or most upstream known infestation site downstream to the confluence with Cowlitz County line (approx. river mile 26).

-Newaukum River, (headwaters T13N, Rge 2E, Sec 6) downstream to the Chehalis River & including the North Fork (headwaters T14N, Rge 1E, Sec 20) and the Middle Fork.
+Newaukum River, from the headwaters or most upstream known infestation site downstream to the confluence with the Chehalis River & including the entirety of the North Fork (headwaters T14N, Rge 1E, Sec 20) and the Middle Fork.

-Chehalis River and associated tributaries from river mile 107 (Pe Ell, Hwy.
-6 Bridge) downstream to river mile 86 (St. Parks Rail Bridge crossing west of Spooner Road) and including the South Fork Chehalis River from river mile 18 (near 800 block Wildwood Rd.) downstream to the Chehalis River.
+Chehalis River and associated tributaries from the respective headwaters or most upstream known infestation site downstream to river mile 86 (St. Parks Rail Bridge crossing west of Spooner Road) and including the South Fork Chehalis River from its headwaters downstream to the Chehalis River.

 Isolated populations associated with public roads, streams and the adjoining parcels.

-Considerations: population location within the watershed, distance to adjacent populations, probability of spread by water movement, equipment or vehicles, adjacent landowner complaint.
+Considerations that may require landowner control at the discretion of the Program Coordinator: population location within the watershed, distance to adjacent populations, probability of spread by water movement, equipment or vehicles, or adjacent landowner complaint.

-Butterfly bush, Buddleja davidii
+Butterfly bush, Buddleja davidii:

-Action level requiring landowner control: Identification and dominance at any level of seedling plants, escaped, colonized, naturalized and/or non-cultivated populations.
+Action level requiring landowner control: Identification and dominance at any level of seedling plants, escaped, colonized, naturalized and/or non-cultivated populations (any individual plant not specifically purchased as a sterile cultivar from a commercial nursery).

-Prevention of seed production required.
+Prevention of seed production is required.

-On-going efforts to: educate landowners about the invasive characters of buddleja davidii and recommend alternative plants that are less invasive.
+Control efforts will always coincide with on-going efforts to: educate landowners about the invasive characters of Buddleja davidii and recommend alternative plants that are less invasive.

-Poison hemlock, Conium maculatum
+Poison hemlock, Conium maculatum:

 Action level requiring landowner control: Identification and dominance at any level within the parcel.

-Public right of way corridors.
-Action level requiring landowner control: Identification and dominance at any level along described public right of way corridors: Lewis County Railways, Roads, St. Highways and City maintained roads.
+Action level requiring landowner control in right-of-way corridors: identification and dominance at any level in Lewis County (private or public) Railways, Roads, St. Highways and City maintained roads.

-Other considerations: Landowner complaints, public safety & maintenance of vegetation to prevent this plant from being a human health hazard.
+Other considerations that may require landowner control at the discretion of the Program Coordinator: landowner complaints, presence of livestock in the area or adjacent parcels, public safety & maintenance of vegetation to prevent this plant from being a human health hazard.

 The presence of biological agents on a property does not relieve a landowner of control responsibilities.

-“B-select”

-Eurasian watemilfoil, Myriophyllum spicatum
+Eurasian watemilfoil, Myriophyllum spicatum:

+See “AQUATIC NOXIOUS WEEDS” notes below.

-Parrotfeather, Myriophyllum aquaticum
+Parrotfeather, Myriophyllum aquaticum:

+See “AQUATIC NOXIOUS WEEDS” notes below.

+Brazillian elodea, Egeria densa:

+See “AQUATIC NOXIOUS WEEDS” notes below.

-Yellow archangel, Lamiastrum galeobdolon
+Yellow archangel, Lamiastrum galeobdolon: